Cyclone Seroja

-As of May 2021, it is estimated that at least 272 people were killed by the storm, with 183 people in Indonesia, 42 in East Timor, and one in Australia.
-At least 72 people from Indonesia and 30 from East Timor are still missing.
+As of May 2021, it is estimated that at least 272 people were killed by the storm, with 183 people in Indonesia, 42 in Timor-Leste, and one in Australia.
+At least 72 people from Indonesia and 30 from Timor-Leste are still missing.
 The cyclone damaged or destroyed more than 20,000 houses and five bridges in Indonesia's East Nusa Tenggara province while more than 12,000 people were evacuated to government-owned shelters.
-Around 9,000 people were displaced on East Timor, while at least 10,000 homes have been submerged.
-Damage reports from Kalbarri, Western Australia started coming in soon after the storm made landfall.
+Around 9,000 people were displaced on Timor-Leste, while at least 10,000 homes have been submerged.
+Damage reports from Kalbarri started coming in soon after the storm made landfall.
 The storm is estimated to have caused over $490.7 million (2021 USD) in damages, a majority across Indonesia.
 The damage caused by Cyclone Seroja in Indonesia was described as catastrophic.

 Efforts to relieve the devastating effects of the cyclone came a short time after Seroja left Indonesia.
 They included almost a million USD in donations, methods to help fight COVID-19, evacuations, local governments sending aid to their respective areas, and more.
-East Timor also was given outside assistance from other organizations and nations.
+Timor-Leste also was given outside assistance from other organizations and nations.
 The Indonesian and Western Australian government's responses were criticized due to the slow nature of their respective responses; in the case of Indonesia, this resulted in some high-ranking officials being fired.